kaif-builds/Flow_Pilot/README.md

 ## 🎯 Project Overview

-Flow Pilot leverages Forte Actions Flow's revolutionary transaction scheduling to enable true on-chain DeFi automation.
-Users mint AI trading agents as NFTs, deposit tokens into mock yield farms, and enable automated strategies that execute and adapt, without manual intervention.
+Flow Pilot is built entirely on Flow blockchain and leverages Forte Actions-Flow's revolutionary transaction scheduling to enable true on-chain DeFi automation.
+Users mint AI trading agents as NFTs, deposit tokens into yield farms, and activate automated strategies that execute and adapt in real-time, all without manual intervention.
+Every core feature, agent, and strategy runs natively on Flow for maximum security, composability, and transparency.

 ## 🏅Prize Criteria Fulfillment